 Learn more about the program.
-Tours are offered in conjunction with UNC Charlotte Explore Open House events.
+Information sessions offered in conjunction with UNC Charlotte Explore Open House events.

 All engineering students are not automatically placed in the Engineering Freshman Learning Community.